 How can I be diagnosed with a certain type of uterus?

 Many women are unaware of the shape of their uterus.
-Some types, such asanteverted or retroverted, are so common that they usually go unnoticed during a gynaecological examination.
+Certain types, such asanteverted or retroverted, are so common that they usually go unnoticed during a gynecological examination.
 Even more so if the patient has no significant symptoms.
-A midwife or gynaecologist can, however, identify a certain shape of uterus by a simple vaginal touch or by examining the cervix after inserting a speculum.
+A midwife or gynaecologist can, however, identify a certain uterine shape by a simple vaginal touch or by examining the cervix after inserting a speculum.

-On the other hand, if you suffer from a lack of periods, intense pain during periods or if you have difficulty getting pregnant, make an appointment with a health professional for a check-up.
+On the other hand, if you suffer from a lack of periods, intense pain during men struation or have difficulty getting pregnant, make an appointment with a health professional for a check-up.

 To diagnose a uterine anomaly, a medical imaging examination is required.
-Ultrasound, hysteroscopy (exploration of the uterine cavity through a hysteroscope) or hysterography (X-ray of the luterus) can detect any malformation and enable rapid treatment.
+An ultrasound, a hysteroscopy (exploration of the uterine cavity through a hysteroscope) or a hysterography (x-ray of the uterus) can detect any malformation and enable rapid treatment.

 *Source:https: //www.invitra.fr/malformations-uterines/